JDBDT/jdbdt/src/site/markdown/DB.md

 	db.setLog(log);
 	db.enableFullLogging();

-### Statement pooling
+### Statement pooling and re-use
+<a name="StatementPooling"></a>

-A database handle, unless otherwise configured, maintains a `java.sql.PreparedStatement` object pool to avoid re-compiling SQL statements that are used more than once.
-This happens whether or not internal pooling is made by the underlying JDBC driver in use.
+A database handle may maintain a pool of reusable `java.sql.PreparedStatement` object to avoid re-compiling SQL statements it executes.
+This happens whether or not some form of pooling is implemented for the underlying JDBC driver.

-Statement pooling is enabled by default.
-Generally, it should provide more efficiency and cause no problems during JDBDT execution internally.
+Statement pooling is enabled by default and, generally, it should provide more efficiency and cause no problems during statement execution.
-A few drivers, however, may do not deal well with statement reuse.
+A few drivers, however, may do not work well with statement reuse.
 In those cases, statement pooling should be disabled as follow:

     import org.jdbdt.JDBDT.*;